kellular/kkh/_projects/3-ibm-dashdb.md

 <div class="o-wrap" markdown="1">
 ## Shifting with the business needs
+Since a lot of our concept was informed by secondary user research, it did not line up with what our product owner and development team knew about dashDB users and their pain points.
+The concept showed potential for how simple and easy loading data should be, but it was not practical for what we could build in the given timeframe.
+The pitch showed a clear disconnect between design, product strategy, and development.
 <hr>
 ## Reflecting
 ### We did not understand our user, their workflow, and their needs